Crispyyyyyyyyyy/ObsidianXx/README.md

 Obsidian Rocks!
-No but like litterally.. its a rock :/ (skid=ip leak)
+No but like litterally.. its a rock :/